-9. Deferred Compensation Plan
+9. Deferred Compensation PlanThe Company has a participatory deferred compensation plan wherein it matches employee contributions up to 1% of an eligible employee's yearly compensation.

-The Company has a participatory deferred compensation plan wherein it matches employee contributions up to 1% of an eligible employee's yearly compensation.
-Employees are eligible to participate in the plan after three months of service.
-The Company contributed approximately \$7,000 and \$9,000 to the Plan during fiscal 2005 and fiscal 2004, respectively.
+Employees are eligible to participate in the plan after one year of service.
+The Company contributed approximately \$9,700 and \$7,000 to the Plan during fiscal 2006 and fiscal 2005, respectively.
 The plan is tax deferred under Section 401(k) of the Internal Revenue Code.